What Is a CRM and Does Your Cleaning Company Need One?

 - Plans to grow beyond your current size

-You can probably manage with a spreadsheet and your memory if you have:
+You can probably manage with a spreadsheet and your memory if:

-Most cleaning companies hit the “need CRM” threshold within their first 6 months of operation.
-The pain of not having one — forgetting customer preferences, double-booking jobs, losing customer history when employees leave — gets old fast.
+Most cleaning companies need a CRM within their first 6 months.
+Forgetting customer preferences, double-booking jobs, and losing customer history gets old fast.

 Price: $49–$249/month | Free trial: 14 days

-Jobber gives you full CRM functionality (customer profiles, job history, notes, communication) plus everything else a cleaning company needs.
+Jobber gives you full CRM functionality plus everything else a cleaning company needs.

 CRM features in Jobber: